Wow, they look so much alike! How do you tell them apart?

-Give Yourself Grace
+Give Yourself Grace as a Twin Parent

 As a twin parent, I know I feel the pressure to make sure I recognize my daughters as individuals, not as a set.
 So I feel guilty when I mix them up!
 The truth is, they do look a lot alike.
 So at a glance, I might not be able to definitively say who is who, especially from behind.

 I remember one late night breastfeeding session in particular.
 Ali and Sammy were probably all of a month old.
 I tried to take care to dress the girls in their assigned clothing.
 I took notes on what they were wearing, and I had noted who was eating on which side that day.

 While I was a bit upset over my mistake, I was so reassured that I knew my babies.
-Mixing up names or mis-remembering what event happened to whom is normal.
-It happens to every mom of more than one child.
-Give yourself some grace.
-It doesn’t mean you don’t love your babies, and it doesn’t mean you only see them as a unit.
-It just means you’re human.
+Mixing up names or misremembering what event happened to who is normal.
+It happens to every mom of more than one child, and parenting identical twins means it will probably happen even more.
+(I’m curious to see when they are several years old if they try to switch places at school!)